Syncano/website/README.md

 # E2E Testing

 We are using [Nightwatch.js](http://nightwatchjs.org/) for e2e testing.
-**Nightwatch.js** requires few binary files which can be installed but they will be installed when tests start.
+**Nightwatch.js** requires a few binary files which can be installed but they will be installed when tests start.

 You'll also need to configure env variables for the tests to work locally: